taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Rhee looks sad and guilty and looks down again.

-**Rhee: "My parents are morticians for several large space construction companies who usually hire Earther gangies as cheap labor...so I've seen lots of head tatoos..."
+**Rhee: "My parents are morticians for several large space construction companies who work with conscripted Earther gangies...so I've seen lots of head tatoos..."**

 ### Page 12